-You can define custom attributes in their instance of Universal MPI.
+You can define custom attributes in their instance of Universal Identity.
 They do not have a pre-defined data structure.
-Each client must define and interpret the structure of the custom attributes based on the JSON objects they submit into Universal MPI.
+Each client must define and interpret the structure of the custom attributes based on the JSON objects they submit into Universal Identity.
 Custom attributes are not subject to any normalization or validation processing.
-Universal MPI software is not aware of, and does not interpret, the contents of the custom attributes.
+Universal Identity software is not aware of, and does not interpret, the contents of the custom attributes.

 Custom attributes do not have a pre-defined data structure.
 If you want to use custom attributes, you must keep track of the data structure and use that data structure consistently within the JSON object.
 Custom attributes are represented in the JSON object by prefixing the custom attribute name with “custom.”